-To the best of my knowledge there is no such thing as a Wireguard client for Linux because the VPN is actually a peer-to-peer protocol.
+To the best of my knowledge there is no such thing as a Wireguard client for Linux because, as stated several times already, the VPN is actually a peer-to-peer protocol.
 What we will be doing is installing WireGuard on a Linux host just as done on the Raspberry Pi above.
 The only significant difference will be in the configuration.

 The Linux machine on which I installed WireGuard is a portable computer with Linux Mint 19.2